 – Forget about the coffee in the morning, because you need to get up, pack everything, and take a 5 mile+ hike; now do it all again, TWO more times/days.

-– Ohhh YEAH, where are you going to use that TP?
+– Ohhh YEAH, got enough of that TP?

 – How about the second day you practice cleaning an (imaginary) deep cut or splinting up a broken arm?

-I bet you will find very fast how much “stuff” you have and really DON’T need, and what you may need and don’t have.
-And remember how heavy all that stuff/water is when you need to walk 30 miles home.
+I bet you will find very fast how much “stuff” you have that you really DON’T need, and what you may need and don’t have.
+Remember how heavy all that stuff/water is when you need to walk 30 miles home.